hoellin/eg/docs/notes_ABC/K562/recap_investigations_ABC_over_CRiFF.md

 ### Motivations

 In order to compare the performances of Fulco et al ‘s to other predictors over both Fulco et al ‘s CRISPRi-FlowFISH (CRiFF) reference dataset for enhancer-gene interactions, and Moore et al ‘s Benchmarks of Enhancers-Gene Interactions (BENGI), we performed several tests to ensure that we use the ABC model correctly.
 To that purpose, we tried to obtain similar AUPR to those given by Fulco et al ‘s, for the predictions made by their ABC model over their CRiFF validation dataset.
+At the end of the day, we obtained, indeed, a very similar performance.

 ### General remarks

-- We have done everything in our power to maximize the intersection between our accessions and reference annotations and those used by Fulco et al, **only for the fourth (RefSeq 59) and fifth (RefSeq 56) run.
-For all the other runs, we could have done better.**
+- We have done everything in our power to maximize the intersection between our accessions and reference annotations and those used by Fulco et al, **only for the [fourth (RefSeq 59)](#fourth-run-refseq-59) and [fifth (RefSeq 56)](#fifth-run-refseq-56) run.
+For all the other runs, we could have done better.** They are presented here only for archive purposes.
-- In the CRiFF dataset, containing 3863 element-gene pairs, of which 109 are considered as ground positives, and the other as ground negatives ; there are exactly 59 distinct genes involved.
-We found a change in the nature for 3 of them, which became non-coding in the RefSeq (p13) annotation we used.
+- In the CRiFF dataset, containing 3863 element-gene pairs, of which 109 are considered as ground positives, and the other as ground negatives ; ***there are exactly 59 distinct genes involved***.
+We found a change in the nature for 3 of them, which became non-coding in the RefSeq (p13) annotation we used (here lies the difference between [fourth (RefSeq 59) run](#fourth-run-refseq-59) and [fifth (RefSeq 56) run](#fifth-run-refseq-56)).

     These 3 non-conding genes are involved in 6 ground positives of CRiFF, so that if we consider coding genes only, the CRiFF validation dataset restricts to exactly 103 ground positives, and a total of 3854 element-gene pairs.

 - We did not use any includelist (not even containing only the 500 bp regions around the TSS of coding genes) when computing predictions over the BENGI datasets.
-- To ensure the ABC model computes predictions for the validations dataset we’re interested in, whatever it is ; we see two main methods, none of which is described in Fulco et al ‘s paper / Github:
+- To ensure the ABC model computes predictions for the validations dataset we’re interested in, whatever it is ; we see two main methods, none of which is described, to our knowledge, in Fulco et al ‘s paper / Github:
     1. forcibly include the regions of interest in candidate regions using the includelist
     2. bypass step 1 by directly providing the ABC model with the regions of interest

-This second way seems quite unnatural and biased, but this is the one we used when computing predictions with the ABC model over BENGI validation datasets.
-Maybe we should try to run new predictions over BENGI datasets using an includelist.
-Proceeding way 1 or 2 induced huge differences over the CRiFF set - that is likely the same with BENGI.
+      The second approach seems quite unnatural and biased, yet this is the one we used when computing predictions with the ABC model over BENGI validation datasets.
+In the future we should try to run new predictions over BENGI datasets using an includelist.

 ### Accessions we used when working with RefSeq (not with GENCODE)

 #### **Chromatin accessibility (****DNase-seq)**

-- dnase_rep1 = ENCFF001DOX see https://www.encodeproject.org/files/ENCFF001DOX/
+- dnase_rep1 = ENCFF001DOX see [https://www.encodeproject.org/files/ENCFF001DOX/](https://www.encodeproject.org/files/ENCFF001DOX/)

 The name given in Supplementary Table 4 is actually wgEncodeUwDnaseK562AlnRep1.bam, yet it is mentioned in the link given above that hg19/wgEncodeUwDnase/wgEncodeUwDnaseK562AlnRep1.bam is nothing but the original name given to the replicate which is now referred to as ENCFF001DOX.

 - dnase_rep2 = wgEncodeUwDnaseK562AlnRep2

 I did not manage to find a new name corresponding to replicate 2, wgEncodeUwDnaseK562AlnRep2.bam.
-Fortunately the replicate 2 was available for download under its old name here: http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeUwDnase/
+Fortunately the replicate 2 was available for download under its old name here: [http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeUwDnase/](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeUwDnase/)

 #### **Histone marks h3k27ac (ChIP-seq)**